Biman Bose: Political career

-He was made a permanent invitee to the CPI (M) Central Committee in 1983 and was elected as a regular member of the in 1985.
+He was made a permanent invitee to the CPI (M) Central Committee in 1983 and was elected as a regular member in 1985.
+Promode Dasgupta asked Bose to contest from the Bankura Lok Sabha constituency in 1980 Indian general election.
+However, he declined the offer and insisted to work in the organisation.
+Bose then selected Basudeb Acharia to contest from Bankura upon instructions from Dasgupta.

 He was elected as a member of the Politburo in 1998.

 He played a key role in building and organizing the party in several parts of West Bengal, especially undivided Medinipur, Bankura and Puruliya districts.

 He was also elected as the Chairman of Left Front (West Bengal) in 1998, after Sailen Dasgupta was relieved of the post due to health issues.
 This was the first time since 1977, that a person who was not the state Secretary of CPI (M) became chair of the Left Front.

 Bose was also elected as state Secretary of CPI(M) in March 2005 after Anil Biswas died suddenly.
 He served in the position until 2015 when Surjya Kanta Mishra succeeded him.

 In 2022, he left the State Secretariat, State Committee, the Central Committee and the Politburo of CPI(M) in one go adhering to the party's strict age-limit.
 However, he is still serving as the Chairperson of Left Front.

 Later in 2022, he was made a special invitee to the central and state committee of CPI(M).